What is it for

 - Using multi-factor authentication.
 Multi-factor authentication (MFA) is a user authentication method that requires more than one type of verification.
 MFA allows you to prevent intruders from accessing an account, even if they have the username and password.

-You can view or change the security settings for your Login project on the navigation page in the Security section.
+You can view or change the security settings for your Login project in the Security section.

 Was this article helpful?